Xascrimson/aws_cognito_workshop/quickstart/content/docs/seven.md

 ---
 https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-2/

-Time to setup our landing page if user does not have the necessary permission.
+Time to set up our landing page if a user does not have the necessary permission.

 Go to Cognito service, and click on "manage user pools".
 On the top right click on "Create a user pool".